-The following short video demonstrates the creation of a simple monoprint.
-To learn more about the process illustrated in the video, please review the step-by-step description by clicking here.
+The following short video demonstratesthe creation of a simple monoprint.
+To learn more about the process illustrated in the video, please review the step-by-step description in the following link:

 Monoprint is a process in which one can use a combination of painting and printmaking techniques.
 It results in a unique image and some effects that cannot be achieved in any other form of art.
 Monoprint is a spontaneous technique that gives the artist freedom to work with a wide selection of materials such as inks, pencils, crayons, and pastels, and to choose from a variety of methods to transfer images.